-- The product coats evenly and dries rapidly.
+- The waterproof product will coat the surface evenly and dries rapidly.

-- Use the included brush, or roller to administer it.
+- Use the available brush, or roller to administer it.

-- The coating hides any damage and rust and improve the overall aesthetic of your truck.
+- The coating hides any damage and rust and improves the overall aesthetic of your truck.

-- As the ideal DIY solution, the bedliner coating is weather resistant and protects your truck from rust and the weather.
+- The spray in bed liner coating is weather resistant and will protect your truck from rust and the weather.

-- The bedliner is very thin and runny and peels right off.
+- The bed liner is very thin and runny.

-- The finish isn’t as advertised and may flake right off.
+- The finish isn’t as advertised and may flake.

 7 – Speedokote T-Rex White Bed Liner

-It’s very easy to use and highly adhesive, this DIY truck bed liner comes with a free spray gun.
+It’s very easy to use and highly adhesive to the surface.
+This DIY truck bed liner does include a free spray gun.

-It dries fast and is tintable with other colors, or feel free to leave it white for your white vehicle.
-With the spray gun, even inexperienced painters can do a good job.
+The liner dries fast and is designed to be tintable with other colors, or feel free to leave it white for your white vehicle.
+With the sprayer, even inexperienced painters can do a good job.

-- It goes on smoothly and looks very professional.
+- It goes on smoothly on the surface and looks very professional.

-- The bedliner paint is water and weather resistant and protects against rust and abrasions.
+- This bedliner paint is durable and also resistant to water and weather, protecting surfaces against rust and abrasions.

 - Dampen the sound and vibrations of objects you transport with this highly adhesive DIY truck bedliner.